ldev1281/docker-compose-proxy-client/README.md

 # Caddy Reverse Proxy Docker Compose Deployment

-This repository provides a production-ready Docker Compose configuration for deploying the Caddy reverse proxy to securely manage traffic routing to backend services and external networks.
+This repository contains a Docker Compose configuration for deploying the Caddy reverse proxy to manage multiple backend services securely, as well as to handle connections to external networks.

----

 ## Setup Instructions